Flevy Management Insights Case Study

 Explore more Budgeting & Forecasting deliverables

-To improve the effectiveness of implementation, we can leverage best practice documents in Budgeting & Forecasting.
-These resources below were developed by management consulting firms and Budgeting & Forecasting subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Budgeting & Forecasting templates below that were developed by management consulting firms and Budgeting & Forecasting subject matter experts.

 Ensuring data quality is paramount to effective budgeting and forecasting.
 Inadequate data can skew analytics, leading to misguided strategic decisions.
 A study by KPMG found that 56% of CEOs are concerned about the integrity of the data on which they base their decisions.
 To mitigate this, a comprehensive data governance framework must be established.
 This includes defining data ownership, establishing clear data standards, and implementing robust validation processes.